CyberRyan1/NaturalVanish/README.md

 > I found a bug/I have a suggestion!
 Where should I put it?

-If you found a bug, please open an issue on the GitHub, describe what the bug is, and add the `bug` tag, as well as what severity you think the bug is.
-For suggestions, the process is similar to that of bugs, however please just add the `suggestion` tag instead of the `bug` tag.
+If you found a bug, please open an issue on the GitHub, describe what the bug is, and add the `bug` label, as well as what severity you think the bug is.
+For suggestions, the process is similar to that of bugs, however please just add the `suggestion` label instead of the `bug` label.